-I love Cream of Mushroom Soup, however even though I’m very fond of cream, butter and all sorts of other yummy stuff, all the recipes I found were essentially mushrooms floating in a cream and butter sauce, and even I have my limits.
+I love Cream of Mushroom Soup.
+However even though I’m very fond of cream, butter and all sorts of other yummy stuff, all the other recipes I found were essentially mushrooms floating in a cream and butter, and even I have my limits.

-This recipe, however is more than a little surprising, since it contains a lot less fat than most, while at the same time having an intensely rich, deep, mushroom flavor, which is complimented beautifully by the sausage.
-It contains a cup of half-and-half which gives it a nice cream flavor.
-The mushrooms are cooked in some of the fat from the sausage, which puts the whole thing right over the top.
+This recipe, however is more than a little surprising, since it uses only one cup of half-and-half, to make more than a gallon of soup.
+And at the same time has an intensely rich, deep, mushroom flavor, which is complimented beautifully by the sausage.

 It’s great on a cold night, when served with and some nice crusty bread and a glass of wine.